 - Opened second autonomous driving campus in Munich in 2018

-The Munich-based automaker followed this announcement by securing an alliance with Intel and Mobileye.
+The Daimler collaboration is just the latest partnership for Munich-based BMW.
+In 2016, the company announced an alliance with Intel and Mobileye, which Chrysler also joined in 2017.
 The coalition plans to create an open standards-based platform for bringing self-driving cars to market, aiming to put its first vehicle, the BMW iNEXT, on the road by 2021.

 Mobileye itself has a number of other partnerships through its Road Experience Management (REM) mapping platform, including Nissan, VW, and BMW.
 BMW is also part of the group that bought Nokia’s HERE mapping assets for $3.1B.
-In 2017 Intel took a 15% stake in HERE as well.
+In 2017, Intel took a 15% stake of HERE as well.

-- Partnering on with TomTom for mapping and Mercedes for vehicles
+- Partnering with TomTom for mapping and Mercedes for vehicles

 Mercedes has also been taking other steps toward self-driving cars.
-Like other luxury marques, Mercedes has begun deploying semi-automated advanced driver assistance systems to many of its newer models.
+Like other luxury marques, Mercedes has begun deploying semi-automated advanced driver assistance systems in many of its newer models.

 An ad characterizing Mercedes’ 2017 E-Class as “self-driving” landed the company in hot water, and it pulled the ad in the face of fierce criticism from consumer advocates.
 Like Tesla’s Autopilot, the E-Class was capable of Level 2 (partial) automation.